 Long surveys have another downside as well: the more data you receive – the less likely you’re to go through all the data.
 As mentioned in the beginning: asking for feedback and just storing that somewhere is not going to help you nor your customer.

 Keep it short.
-Our favorite metric system is Net Promoter Score (NPS) that consists of only two questions: a recommendation score and an open why-question.
+Our favorite metric system is Net Promoter Score (NPS) that consists of only two questions: a recommendation score and an open-ended question to understand the “why”.
 The free text feedback is a great source for insights while the numbers can be used in metrics follow up and target setting.
 You have probably already seen the standard NPS form many times.

 The NPS is short, simple and easy to implement and use.
 From Apple to Airbnb, from Slack to Microsoft, multiple global leaders are already using the metric to their advantage.